Best Grateful Dead Jams

 Jam -> Let It Grow -> Drums -> Let It Grow, Franklin's TowerBoston Music Hall, Boston, Massachussetts

 The centerpoint of this stunning segment is the transition from St. Stephen into Eyes of the World.
 St. Stephen itself starts to feel infused with Eyes notes, but when Eyes actually begins, it's pre-lyric introduction extends for eight glorious minutes.
 As a lifelong fan of Eyes, I have always paid particular attention to the intros.
-I don't know of any other Eyes intro that passes the four-and-a-half minute mark, and most are less than a minute.
+This Eyes intro passes the four-and-a-half minute mark, while most are less than a minute.
 Note that the intro for 1976-06-18 is nearly six-and-a-half minutes long.

 1976-07-16 The Music Never Stopped -> Scarlet Begonias, US BluesOrpheum Theatre, San Francisco, California